 How Much is my Case Worth?

-Nearly every potential client will ask the initial question “how much is my hernia mesh injury case worth?”
-However, the answer can be as broad as the types of problems every injured potential plaintiff can experience.
-Predicting the amount of the financial settlement or a jury trial award can be difficult.
-Our law firm will look at a range of factors to determine the value of the case and explain your legal options.
-Some of these factors include:
+Nearly every client wants to know how much their hernia mesh injury case is worth.
+The answer can be as broad as the types of problems every injured plaintiff can experience.
+Predicting the financial settlement or jury trial award in a specific case can be difficult.
+Our firm will look at a range of factors to determine the value of your case:

-You are likely wondering what the first step is to seek compensation for your injuries.
-It is not a problem if you do not know what hernia repair mesh device was used during your surgical procedure.
-Our attorneys working on your behalf can find out all the information we need to build a solid case for compensation.
-You deserve to hire an experienced legal firm that specializes in cases involving wrongful death, personal injury, medical malpractice, product liability and health problems with adverse side effects.
+Don’t worry if you don’t know what type of hernia mesh device was used in your surgical procedure.
+Our attorneys can obtain all the information we need to build a solid case for you.
+You deserve to hire an experienced legal firm that specializes in cases involving personal injury, medical malpractice, product liability and adverse health effects from medical devices.

-Rosenfeld Injury Lawyers represent clients injured through medical procedures.
-We provide a free injury discussion and case consultation and invite you to call us at (888) 424-5757 today.
-Our lawyers have fought hard for our clients who have been harmed by medical devices and have won millions to ensure their families are protected.
-We work on a variety of product liability cases including those that involve transvaginal mesh, hernia patches, hernia mesh, and pelvic mesh products.
-We do not charge any fee until we resolve your case through a jury trial verdict or a negotiated out-of-court settlement.
-If we do not win your lawsuit or negotiate an acceptable settlement on your behalf, you owe us nothing for our services.
+Rosenfeld Injury Lawyers represents people injured by hernia mesh and other defective medical products.
+We provide a free case consultation and urge you to call us today at (888) 424-5757.
+Our lawyers have fought hard for clients who have been harmed by medical devices and have won millions to ensure their families are protected.
+We work on a variety of product liability cases including those involving transvaginal mesh, hernia patches, hernia mesh, and pelvic mesh products.
+We never ask our clients to pay upfront fees.
+Instead, you pay our legal team only after we have successfully resolved your lawsuit.
+If we do not win your case or negotiate an acceptable settlement on your behalf, you owe us nothing for our services.